About Temple Israel

 Our growing Neipris Library serves the information seeker as well as the casual Jewish reader.
 The Sisterhood Walter Family Judaica Shop is well stocked with religious and artistic giftware.
 We have tasteful banquet halls and a kosher kitchen to accommodate your catering needs when celebrating family simchas.
 Our main sanctuary seats hundreds, while our chapel provides a more intimate prayer setting.

-The Brotherhood, Sisterhood, and various committees of the Temple offer numerous opportunities for members to perform acts of tzedakah within the Temple community, the Jewish community, and the greater community-at-large.
+The Brotherhood, Sisterhood, Hazak, and various committees of the Temple offer numerous opportunities for members to perform acts of tzedakah within the Temple community, the Jewish community, and the greater community-at-large.

 For Your Soul...